dxknight/chronos/README.md

 ## Editing timers

-When editing a timer, you will be prompted for an expiry time specification *note expiry time specification: time-spec.
+When editing a timer, you will be prompted for an expiry time specification like used when adding a new timer.
 If the edit is started with `e`, the new expiry time will be calculated relative to the timer's existing expiry time.
 If the edit is called with a prefix `C-u e`, the new expiry time will be relative to the current time.

    You will also be prompted for a message, using the existing message as a starting point.